gvhconnect/go4wd-init_2/content/about.md

 content_blocks:
   - _bookshop_name: start
     preheading: Taking Care of Business
-    heading: We are a dynamic team of creative people
+    heading: Survival and Growth are
     text: >-
-      Operations, Marketing and Development are all core - they must mesh, enable and drive business growth along with productivity and profitability.
-We work with clients, typically looking for ways to streamline business processes, improve their scalability and reach, as well as identifying strategic changes that can significantly increase the potential performance of the business into the future.ptimize business processes, making them easier.
+      Operations, Marketing and Development are all core - they must mesh, enable and drive business growth along with improvements in productivity and profitability.
+We work with clients, typically looking for ways to streamline business processes, improve their scalability and reach, as well as identifying strategic changes that can significantly increase the potential performance of the business into the future.
     image_path: /uploads/business-clockwork-450px.png
   - _bookshop_name: numbers
     sections: